Pope Francis suffers further setback with two new episodes of respiratory crises

 Since entering hospital, the Vatican has provided brief, twice-daily medical updates on his condition and he has begun to sign off on documents with “From Gemelli Polyclinic”, in a sign that he is still working.

-While he is recuperating out of public view, there have been growing calls for him use his voice during a tumultuous period of global uncertainty, with one of his closest friends, Archbishop Vincenzo Paglia stressing: “We need men like him who are truly universal, and not only one-sided.”
+While he is recuperating out of public view, there have been growing calls for him to use his voice during a tumultuous period of global uncertainty, with one of his closest friends, Archbishop Vincenzo Paglia stressing: “We need men like him who are truly universal, and not only one sided.”

-The pope has also has repeatedly called for peace between Russia and Ukraine while trying to maintain the Vatican's traditional diplomatic neutrality, and has tried to achieve a similar balancing act for Israel's war with Hamas in Gaza.
+The pope has also repeatedly called for peace between Russia and Ukraine while trying to maintain the Vatican’s traditional diplomatic neutrality – and has tried to achieve a similar balancing act for Israel’s war with Hamas in Gaza.

-Archbishop Georg Gaenswein, the Vatican ambassador to the Baltics, said the faithful needed to hear his voice at a time when war is raging in Europe
+Archbishop Georg Ganswein, the Vatican ambassador to the Baltics, said the faithful needed to hear his voice at a time when war is raging in Europe.

-"Pope Francis' voice is of vital importance for all the world because he's the only authority who speaks of peace, who condemns war, all the wars under way starting with Ukraine," La Repubblica quoted Archbishop Gaenswein as saying.
+“Pope Francis’s voice is of vital importance for all the world because he’s the only authority who speaks of peace, who condemns war, all the wars underway starting with Ukraine,” la Repubblica quoted Archbishop Ganswein as saying.

 The Catholic leader is susceptible to lung infections due to pleurisy he developed as a young adult, which resulted in the removal of part of one lung.